Traffic camera: Usage

-A non-public use for traffic cameras is video tolling, where motorists drive through open road tolling gantries, have an image of their license plate taken, then are billed after automatic number-plate recognition has read the license plate and cross-referenced it with motor vehicle databases.
+A non-public use for traffic cameras is video tolling, where motorists drive through open road tolling gantries, have an image of their license plate taken, and are then billed after automatic number-plate recognition has read the license plate and cross-referenced it with motor vehicle databases.

-Many transportation departments have linked their camera networks to the internet so that travelers can view traffic conditions.
-They may show either streaming video or still imagery which refreshes at a set interval, helping travelers determine whether an alternate route should be taken.
+Many transportation departments have linked their camera networks to the Internet so that travelers can view traffic conditions.
+They can show either streaming video or still imagery that refreshes at a set interval, helping travelers determine whether an alternate route should be taken.
 In the United States and Canada, these often are displayed on state or municipally-run 5-1-1 websites (511 being a telephone service relaying traffic information).
-These image may be combined with in-road sensors that measure traffic timing and mapping providers such as Google Maps/Waze that allow user-generated traffic information.
+These images can be combined with in-road sensors that measure traffic timing and mapping providers such as Google Maps/Waze that allow user-generated traffic information.

 Many states and provinces consider this information public domain, thus many television stations air live traffic camera imagery during traffic reports on their local news broadcasts, or simply as a moving background during newscasts.
 Some cable TV systems provide these pictures full-time on a governmental access channel, and some broadcast stations set aside a full digital subchannel solely for traffic information and camera imagery, such as WMVT-DT3 in Milwaukee and WFMZ-DT2 in Allentown, Pennsylvania.
-However, in some cases for toll roads and other private road authorities, such as the Illinois State Toll Highway Authority, these images are the property of the toll agency (or private company which runs a toll road), and are released exclusively to one station (e.g. ISTHA feeds only to WMAQ-TV).
+In some cases, however, such as for toll roads and other private road authorities (e.g., the Illinois State Toll Highway Authority), these images are the property of the toll agency (or private company that runs a toll road), and are released exclusively to one station (e.g., ISTHA feeds only to WMAQ-TV).